fabio-sv/conways-game-of-life/README.md

 # Running

-To Run Simulation, open index.html in your browser
+To Run `Simulation`, open index.html in your browser